caryssaperez/holocron/README.md

-# Enceladus
+# Vanguard

-Enceladus is a tabletop science fiction RPG akin to Dungeons & Dragons with all the roleplaying and none of the overhead.
+Vanguard is a tabletop science fiction RPG akin to Dungeons & Dragons with all the roleplaying and none of the overhead.